 - C. Courtesy Copies of Motion Papers.
-A party must send to Chambers (by postal mail or other delivery to 500 Pearl Street) one courtesy copy of each motion paper the party files, marked as such, at the same time as it is filed.
-However, if a filing consists of numerous and/or lengthy exhibits, a courtesy copy of only the cover page (or appropriate pages to indicate the existence of the document) need be supplied inasmuch as the Court can view the exhibits on the ECF system. - D. Memoranda of Law.
+A party must send to Chambers (by postal mail or other delivery to 40 Foley Square) one courtesy copy of each memorandum of law the party files, marked as such, at the same time as it is filed. - D. Memoranda of Law.
 A memorandum of law must accompany all motions and oppositions thereto.
 See Local Civil Rule 7.1.
 The memorandum of law must set forth all pertinent facts, which may not be accomplished by incorporating by reference other documents, such as affidavits or statements under Local Civil Rule 56.1.
 Instead, the memorandum must contain a fact section that sets forth all facts relevant to the motion and, for each factual statement, provides one or more citations (with specific page or paragraph numbers) to pleadings, declarations, affidavits or other documents that have been separately filed.
 Any factual statement contained within other sections of a memorandum also must be followed by a citation to documents in the record.

-The Court does not impose page limitations on memoranda of law.
-The parties should exercise their sound judgment so as not to unnecessarily burden the Court.
+Notwithstanding the provisions of Local Rule 7.1 (c) to the contrary, the Court does not impose page or word count limitations on memoranda of law.
+Nonetheless, a party should make every effort to eliminate repetitive or unnecessary mater from memoranda so as not to unnecessarily burden the Court.
 Memoranda of more than 10 pages shall contain a table of contents.

 E. Requests to File Materials Under Seal.
-The parties are reminded that the filing of any papers or portions of papers under seal is only permitted pursuant to an order of the Court.
+The parties are reminded that the filing of any papers or portions of papers under seal is only permitted pursuant to an order of the Court or these Individual Practices.
 (This does not apply to the sensitive information described in Fed.
 R. Civ.
 P. 5.2 which must be redacted and for which no Court order is required).
-To the extent papers proposed for filing contain material that one or both sides believe should be filed under seal, any party seeking such sealing shall, at the time of the filing, make a written application to the Court, citing case law and providing any factual explanation that justifies the proposed sealing.
-The Court reminds the parties that the mere fact that material has been designated as confidential under a protective order will not support sealing and the party making the designation must reconsider any prior designation in light of the case law applicable to filing documents under seal.
-In cases where the request to seal arises because of an opposing party's designations, the opposing party has the obligation to make the written application to the Court justifying the proposed sealing.
+To the extent papers proposed for filing contain material that one or both sides believe should be filed under seal, the party shall (1) file the materials under seal and (2) publicly file the materials in redacted form (that is, in a form that redacts information that is proposed to be sealed).
+The set of papers filed under seal shall highlight any proposed redactions or otherwise clearly indicate where they occur.